Niccolò di Piero Lamberti

 By 1391 he was working on the Porta della Mandorla of the Florence Cathedral.
 In 1401 he was one of the artists who participated in the contest that was held to design the North doors of the Florence Baptistery, won by Lorenzo Ghiberti.
-In 1408 he was chosen as one of three sculptors to create one of the seated Evangelists (St. Mark) for Florence Cathedral.
-The statue of St. Mark for Florence Cathedral was completed in 1415 (now in the Museo dell'Opera del Duomo).
+In 1408 he was chosen as one of three sculptors to create one of the seated Evangelists (Saint Mark) for Florence Cathedral.
+This statue was completed in 1415 and is now in the Museo dell'Opera del Duomo.
 He was later active in both Venice and Bologna.
-In Venice, his significant role in the sculpture of the upper storey of St. Mark's façade is notable.
-In Florence, in addition to his statue of St. Luke at Orsanmichele, he created St. James the Major, on the southern façade for the Guild of Furriers and Skinners.
+In Venice, his significant role in the sculpture of the upper storey of the Saint Mark's Basilica façade is notable.
+In Florence, in addition to his statue of Saint Luke at Orsanmichele, he sculpted a Saint James the Major, on the southern façade for the Guild of Furriers and Skinners.
 Lamberti is also responsible for two series of capitals at Orsanmichele, one on the right side of the arcade of the eastern façade and one on the left side of the arcade of the southern façade.